 People have different expectations of & for their people.
 At times, they’ll be “too protective” for fear of “demotivating someone” or “making someone look bad”…including themselves.

 “Looking good” is bullshit, plain & simple.
 Way too many people, managers (not leaders), organizations, businesses are absorbed with the “importance” of looking good.

 Try this method instead…

 Let’s do good, act good, believe in good so that, as a result, we’ll then look good!

 “Hollow good”, appearing good without any real substance, is nonsense.

-You don’t think that your customers can see & feel that nonsense?
+You don’t think that your customers can see & feel that?

-I’ve been places where the overall employee “very satisfied” rating was in the low 60s.
+I’ve been places where the overall employee “satisfaction” rating was in the low 60s.